MI-AFP/tutorials/tutorials/03_branching.md

 myFunc3 x y z = x * y + z
 ```

 Notice that after module name there is an optional list of stuff which can be imported from this module.
-In this case you can import `myFunc1` and `myFunc3` but not `myFunc2`.
+In this case, you can import `myFunc1` and `myFunc3` but not `myFunc2`.

 ### Import something

-How to import something from different module?
+How to import something from a different module?
 As in other languages use `import` keyword:

 ```haskell
 import FPCourse.Lesson3.TestModule